Maianthemum stellatum

 Maianthemum stellatum (star-flowered, starry, or little false Solomon's seal, or simply false Solomon's seal; star-flowered lily-of-the-valley or starry false lily of the valley; syn.
 Smilacina stellata) is a species of flowering plant, native across North America.
-It has been found in northern Mexico, every Canadian province and territory except Nunavut, and from every US state except Hawaii and the states of the Southeast.
+It has been found in northern Mexico, every Canadian province and territory except Nunavut, and every US state except Hawaii and the states of the Southeast.
 It has little white buds in the spring, followed by delicate starry flowers, then green-and-black striped berries, and finally deep red berries in the fall.

 Description

 Maianthemum stellatum is a herbaceous perennial plant It grows from extensively branching rhizomes, often forming dense patches.
 Plants are 2-6 dm tall with 8-11 leaves.

 Leaves

-Leaves can be variable, but are usually clasping and often blue-green and folded along the mid-rib.
+Leaves can be variable but are usually clasping and often blue-green and folded along the mid-rib.

 Flowering clusters

 Flowers are set in an un-branched cluster (raceme) at the tip of the flowering stem.
 Racemes are 1.5–5 cm long and 6–15-flowered.
 Flowers are set at one per node along the flowering stem, on stalks (pedicles) 6–12 mm long.